 It’s hard, yet not impossible, for your spouse to seek help.

 Oftentimes, we ask ourselves why our spouse doesn’t get help and think, “If he cared about me and our family, he would just stop drinking and get help.”

 It is especially hard for service members and veterans to seek help because they fear repercussions in the workplace or worry that they will be unfairly judged as being weak.
 You know your spouse better than anyone.
-If you don’t think he’d seek in-person help, would he be willing to check out something online on his own time?
+If you don’t think they’d seek in-person help, would they be willing to check out something online on their own time?
 If your spouse is worried about confidentiality, many resources online can be used anonymously.
-Click here to check out some of those resources that are available through research being conducted by the RAND Corporation.

 Know that you are not alone

-Research has shown that about 40 percent of married service members drink heavily.
-Many spouses struggle with a loved one’s drinking and say that it affects their mood, marriage, family, and social life.
+Research has shown that about 40% of married service members drink heavily.
+Many spouses struggle with a loved one’s drinking and say that it affects their mood, marriage, family and social life.
 Another spouse in our study said, “There’s a lot of loneliness because of the drinking.
 We don’t have any friends anymore ...
 I would never tell my family about his drinking because it’s embarrassing ...
 You don’t want the world to know your life’s not perfect.”